rodrigo-brito/refactoring-aware-diff/README.md

 Adds refactoring annotations to GitHub diffs.

-### Installation
+## Installation

 <a href="https://chrome.google.com/webstore/detail/refactoring-aware-diff/bclbegekihgpelanbbleaceefgmekjdd">
 <img width="300px" src="https://user-images.githubusercontent.com/7620947/75341916-26e1bc00-5874-11ea-9526-463ddf1e7f82.png" />
 </a>

-### Usage
+## Usage

-To detect refactorings in your repository, you should set up [Github Actions](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) with the following configuration.
+To detect refactorings in your repository, you should set up [Github Actions](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow).

+Basically, you need to create a YAML file in the `.github/workflows` folder with the following content.
+An example of a configured project can be found in the [refactorings](https://github.com/rodrigo-brito/refactoring-aware-review/tree/refactorings) branch.

+Example of workflow file: `.github/workflows/workflow.yml`:

 ```yaml
 steps: